by R. Asher Bush Adapted by the author from Shu”t Shoel B’Shlomo, T’shuva #34

 Perhaps surprisingly, the Shulchan Aruch simply records the obligation to fast and does not make any mention of our common practice, namely, the participation in a siyum.
 The Shulchan Aruch’s approach is consistent with our conduct on other fast days Orach Chaim 559:9.
 Mishna Brurah (559:35) points out that this not only applies to Tisha B’av but to all of the Four Fasts and to a groom as well.
 One a practical level the only other day which … Continue reading, where participation in a seudas mitzvah does not exempt one from the fast (so a bris will be done during the day and meal will follow in the evening).
 The only exception to this is when a fast is postponed from Shabbos to Sunday, in which case the father, mohel and Sandek are permitted to eat at the bris, but the rest of the attendees may not.

-Perhaps the most similar case is found in the words of the Ramo10 regarding those who accept to fast BaHaB (the Monday, Thursday and Monday follow Pesach and Sukkos) or during the days between Rosh HaShana and Yom Kippur.
+Perhaps the most similar case is found in the words of the Ramo Orach Chaim 568:2 regarding those who accept to fast BaHaB (the Monday, Thursday and Monday follow Pesach and Sukkos) or during the days between Rosh HaShana and Yom Kippur.
 If a bris comes up, they are permitted to eat at that meal (even without hataras nedarim).
 It is generally understood that this is permitted since these fasts were never accepted in such cases.
 Assuming that the Ta’anis Bechorim is viewed in a similar way, that would explain the exemption gained by attending a seudas mitzvah It should be noted that others, notably Rav Shlomo Kluger (Dagul Mervavah, Yoreh Deah 214, also quoted in Pischei T’shvua #1) understood this Halacha very differently, namely that an occasional … Continue reading.
 Still it seems that two significant questions exist that make this comparison less than compelling.
 First, the two cases mentioned by the Ramo, even though they were commonly practiced, are voluntary fast days based on personal acceptance, unlike the Ta’anis Bechorim which is a binding custom.
-Additionally, in the cases of the Ramo the fast really still exists and it is only on these special occasions that there will be an exception (and the person will still fast the other days in that series), while in the case of the Ta’anis Bechorim it has been effectively rendered null by artificially scheduling12 a seudas mitzvah each and every Erev Pesach.
+Additionally, in the cases of the Ramo the fast really still exists and it is only on these special occasions that there will be an exception (and the person will still fast the other days in that series), while in the case of the Ta’anis Bechorim it has been effectively rendered null by artificially scheduling It is striking that in 2019-5779 the Daf Yomi Siyum of Chullin comes out just in time for Erev Pesach, finishing on the night before. a seudas mitzvah each and every Erev Pesach.
 Accordingly, it should not be surprising that, at least in earlier generations, this practice was not met with universal rabbinic support.

 The Pischei T’shuva This is not the Pischei T’shuva printed in the Shulchan Aruch (Yoreh Deah, Choshen Mishpat, Even Ha’ezer) written by Rav Avraham Tzvi Hersh Eisenstatt of Bialystock, it is a separate sefer on … Continue reading takes an even stronger stand on this issue, not only justifying this conduct, but expressing discomfort with the idea of fasting since there are very few people whose Seder will not be negatively impacted by fasting.

 Rav Shlomo Kluger Shut Elef L’cha Shlomo, OC # 316 took a similar approach, ruling that if eating during the day will help facilitate the mitzvos that night then it is a mitzvah for a person to not fast.
 Strikingly, he writes that this would apply even when Erev Pesach falls out on Shabbos and the fast is customarily observed on Thursday.
 If fasting on Thursday would impinge on one’s ability to do a proper bedikas chametz that evening, one should eat.

 Does this fast continue to exist in our days?

-Rav Yosef Eliyahu Henkin17 was of the opinion that like any other minhag that has fallen out of practice thereby losing its binding nature, so too since this fast is no longer observed, it has ceased to be a binding minhag.
+Rav Yosef Eliyahu Henkin Quoted by Rav Shimon Eider, Laws of Pesach chapter 17, note 48 was of the opinion that like any other minhag that has fallen out of practice thereby losing its binding nature, so too since this fast is no longer observed, it has ceased to be a binding minhag.
 For this reason, the rabbis permit the use of a siyum.
 Had the fast truly been obligatory it would have been necessary to serve a real meal (like a bris or pidyon haben) not just a casual snack as is commonly done.
 In fact, Rav Henkin went so far as to say that giving tzedaka is likely more important than participation in the siyum and should be done as well.

 It should be noted that even though Rav Henkin said that the formal minhag had ceased to exist, he did not assume that there was no reason to fast.
-Rather it had become a “lesser” minhag, but one that still requires attending to via tzedaka and a siyum18.
+Rather it had become a “lesser” minhag, but one that still requires attending to via tzedaka and a siyum As seen in the Ramo at the end of 568:2.
 This is clearly the common practice today, although not everyone is careful to give tzedaka in addition to participating in a siyum.

-Based on this widespread practice of participating in a siyum, the question is often asked, both by those who are infirm19 and cannot attend, and more commonly by those in transit or at work, whether participation in a siyum necessitates being present or whether a telephone call, skype session or live-streaming would satisfy this requirement.
+Based on this widespread practice of participating in a siyum, the question is often asked, both by those who are infirm As mentioned above, the threshold of illness for exemption from this fast is not very high so it is unlikely that those whose health would prevent attendance would be obligated to fast anyway. and cannot attend, and more commonly by those in transit or at work, whether participation in a siyum necessitates being present or whether a telephone call, skype session or live-streaming would satisfy this requirement.